 5 glasses (1 litre) for 5 to 8 year olds

 Keeping direct sunlight off of your children as much as possible is also helpful.
-When you dress your child, dress them in lightly colored clothing that is breathable.
+When you dress your child, dress them in lightly colored, breathable clothing.
 This will help keep them from becoming unnecessarily hot and sweaty.
-Also, be sure to keep a hat on their head if you are able to (I know my kid really hates hats for the most part).
-Try buying a hat that has some form of chin strap such as a child’s safari style hat.
+Also, be sure to keep a hat on their head if you can (I know my kid hates hats for the most part).
+Try buying a hat with some form of chin strap, such as a child’s safari-style hat.
 Oh, and be sure to protect your child’s eyes with sunglasses if you can!

 Eye Sunburn Is Real